 Our practitioners see patients with fertility issues as part of their daily practice so you can be confident the treatment methods chosen are known for their therapeutic value and safety.
 The majority of our patients will incorporate acupuncture into their treatment regime and some choose to also use Chinese herbal medicine.
-Not all of our Traditional Chinese Medicine (TCM) practitioners use Chinese herbal medicine, so do check with our receptionist at the time of booking if you wish to use both.
-There have been three meta-analyses conducted by the Cochrane Collaboration and each has found that acupuncture is a useful addition to IVF.
+Not all of our traditional Chinese medicine (TCM) practitioners use Chinese herbal medicine, so do check with our receptionist at the time of booking if you wish to use both.

-The Cochrane Collaboration is an independent, international organisation providing the most up-to-date research about the efficacy of healthcare worldwide.
-A meta-analysis is the process of looking at all the best research (randomised, controlled trials) in a particular area (e.g. acupuncture and IVF) to determine its efficacy.
-In the case of acupuncture, the British Medical Journal stated “that adding acupuncture to IVF improved pregnancy rates more than any other recent improvement or advance in IVF technology”.
+Also, the British Medical Journal has stated “that adding acupuncture to IVF improved pregnancy rates more than any other recent improvement or advance in IVF technology”.
 See full text here.

 Further research demonstrates that acupuncture can:

 Assessment of the quality of the menstrual cycle integral to TCM diagnosis, appears to be fundamental to successful treatment of female infertility.
-Your practitioner will seek to normalise and optimise your cycle by working with regular appointments geared toward optimising normal function at that particular time, as well as treating other underlying issues which may be affecting your fertility.
-Weekly treatments are usually recommended for acupuncture (and if herbs are being used they will be regularly adjusted as well).
-While the main research focuses on the pre and post-transfer appointment as a key time for treatment, much more can be achieved through regular acupuncture in the weeks preceding and following embryo transfer.
-Once your embryo is safely on board we focus on miscarriage prevention until, hopefully, 12 weeks following a positive pregnancy test.
-If not, we help you prepare and focus on a more positive outcome in subsequent cycles.
-Patients consistently report that acupuncture:
+Your practitioner will seek to normalise and optimise your cycle by working with regular (usually weekly) appointments geared toward optimising normal function at that particular time of your cycle, as well as treating other underlying issues which may be affecting your fertility.

 Acupuncture and herbal medicine is also an appropriate intervention for assisting with sperm quality and quantity issues.
-Regular treatments over a longer period of time (ideally 3 months) achieves the best outcome.
+Regular treatments over a longer period of time (ideally 3 months) achieve the best outcome.
+See more information here.